 Being a small town, Derby does not have a public transit system used by locals to get to and from work.

-The education level of Derby citizens is very high relative to the national average among all cities (21.84%): 35.58% of adults in Derby have a bachelor's degree or even advanced degree.
+The citizens of Derby are very well educated compared to the average community in the nation: 35.58% of adults in Derby have a bachelor's degree or even advanced degree.

 The per capita income in Derby in 2022 was $37,044, which is lower middle income relative to Vermont, and upper middle income relative to the rest of the US.
 This equates to an annual income of $148,176 for a family of four.
 However, Derby contains both very wealthy and poor people as well.